Glass lamination: the perfect combination of aspirations and quality

 Air out, perfection in: laminating glass in a vacuum

 In order to exclude air inclusions during lamination, sedak prepares the glass/interlayer composite in clean-room conditions using a vacuum method.
-Autoclaves that can accommodate panes of glass up to 17m (55ft) long bond double and multiple laminates into one permanent unit.
+Autoclaves then bond double and multiple laminates into one permanent unit.

 sedak laminated safety glass can also be produced from hot-bent panes, and we can also bend panes in the autoclave during the laminating procedure using the cold-bending process.